rgibert/rgibert.github.io/_docs/ssltls.md

   -deststoretype JKS
 ~~~

-## Copy Existing Alias to a New Alias
+## Copy existing alias to a new alias

 ~~~ bash
 keytool \